 Providing career counseling or referrals to real-world employers alongside training led to better employment outcomes for trainees in three out of five evaluations.
 A referral may have motivated trainees to work harder during the training program either by helping them connect their effort with future positive labor market outcomes or by helping participants overcome difficulties in signaling their skills.
 A study in Kenya compared the effect of offering an AI-informed digital skills training course to the effect of providing the same course plus a job referral after trainees completed the program.
 Earnings for participants with the job referral were 40 percent higher than those of the comparison group.
 There is some evidence that the promise of a job referral induced additional effort during the training.

 Training provider quality can have a meaningful impact on important program results.
-In Ghana, exclusive one-to-one training with craftspeople and other small business owners revealed that apprentices who trained under the most experienced and profitable trainers had higher earnings than people who were not offered the training.
-However, most participants, who trained under less experienced or profitable craftspeople and small business owners, had lower earnings than people who were not offered the training.
+In Ghana, among participants in an on-the-job training program, those who trained under more experienced or profitable small business owners had higher earnings than those who trained under less experienced or profitable small business owners, suggesting important variation in outcomes that depend on trainer quality.
 In the United States, an evaluation of the WorkAdvance program showed differences in trainees' earnings within the same program when it was run by different providers.
 Researchers suggest some providers’ training programs were less effective because they were newer to running the program and had fewer connections to local employers.

 In three of four evaluations, supplementing vocational training programs with cash transfers seemed to increase their effectiveness.
 Credit constraints often prevented participants from taking up training programs or fully participating in them.
 In Bangladesh, for example, providing a stipend alongside vocational training helped participants earn more.
 In some cases, offering financial support increased the effectiveness of the training by covering foregone income and/or facilitating transportation.
 However, further research is needed to understand how human and financial capital complement one another.
 For example, in Rwanda, researchers did not find additional positive impacts of providing both a training and a cash transfer, but this might have been because the cash transfer was not thoroughly integrated into the program and the benefits of combining both may arise in the longer term.
 In Côte d’Ivoire, a government program that offered youth an apprenticeship, vocational training, and a subsidy had a large impact on youths’ decision to enter apprenticeships.
 The subsidy helped cover large foregone earnings associated with low apprenticeship pay; however, researchers found no evidence that covering foregone earnings alleviated underlying credit constraints.